 Looking for a reason to control your life again?
 Need to break the endless cycle of addiction, rehab, sobriety, addiction – all in 30 days?
 It happens too frequently to those who suffer with addictions and harmful behaviors like anorexia, bulimia, gambling, and other activities that undermine life’s quality.

 People with addictions look back at the bad times.
-As they achieve sobriety, and time passes, these one-time addicts often provide a look at the horrible damage addiction does to families and to individuals.
+As they achieve sobriety, and time passes, these one-time addicts often provide a look at the horrible damage addiction does to families and

 Many addicts help others with addictions take back their lives, remove the hazy veil, and see the beauty in life all around them.
 Often, recovering addicts provide the most realistic insights into fighting addictions.